mosip/id-authentication/design/registration/registration-packetcreation.md

         encrypted.

-    -   Un-encrypted data shouldn't be stored in local hard disk during the creation of Enrollment packet.
+    -   Un-encrypted data shouldn't be stored in local hard disk during the creation of Registration packet.

     -   The IDIS application able to get the RSA public key from Core Kernel module.